tusharspawar/elb-with-terraform/README.md

 # AWS ELB Terraform

-Terraform module which creates ELB resources along with Security Groups for secure HTTPS access on AWS.
+Terraform module, which creates ELB resources along with Security Groups for secure HTTPS access on AWS.

 These types of resources are supported: